 \subsection{Problem Formulation}

-Our objective is to construct an accurate and globally consistent map by merging multiple submaps generated from different robots.
-In LiDAR-based SLAM systems \cite{loam, dlio, fastlio2, slict}, each scanned point cloud is considered rigidly connected to the LiDAR, and the global point cloud map is constructed by transforming each scan into the world coordinate system utilizing its corresponding pose.
+Our objective is to reconstruct an accurate and consistent map by merging multiple submaps from different robots.
+In LiDAR-based SLAM systems \cite{loam, dlio, fastlio2, slict}, each scanned point cloud is inherently registered to its corresponding LiDAR scan pose, and the global point cloud map is constructed by registering each scan into the world coordinate system.
 Therefore, the quality of the point cloud map is strictly associated with the sensor pose at the time of acquisition.

 In a multi-robot system, the set of pose sequences can be denoted as $S_N = \{s_1, s_2, \dots, s_N\}$, where each sequence $s_k$ corresponds to a separate robot.
 Different sequences such as $s_i$ and $s_j$, which have different starting points and initial orientations, lack prior information on relative pose transformation.
-To achieve accurate and effective map fusion, it is essential to estimate the relative transformations between these trajectories and optimize the poses using constraints in overlapping regions to improve geometric consistency.
+Therefore, it is essential to estimate the relative transformations between these trajectories and optimize the poses using constraints in overlapping regions to improve geometric consistency.

-The problem can therefore be formulated as finding a set of optimized pose sequences $S_N^* = \{s_1^*, s_2^*,...,s_N^*\}$, such that all trajectories are aligned to a common coordinate system (typically $s_1^*$), and the resulting global map exhibits minimal divergence in overlapping regions while maintaining overall consistency.
+The problem can be formulated as finding a set of optimized pose sequences $S_N^* = \{s_1^*, s_2^*,...,s_N^*\}$, such that all trajectories are aligned to a common coordinate system (typically $s_1^*$), and the subsequent multi-robot map exhibits minimal divergence while maintaining global consistency.